 As a citizen, your spouse and your unmarried minor children (younger than age 21) are "immediate relatives."
 That means they can apply for lawful permanent residence right away, with no annual limits and no waiting lists to delay their progress.

-You can either start the immigration process for them now by filing an initial I-130 petition for them with U.S. Citizenship and Immigration Services (USCIS) or, if you already started it while you were a green card holder, have them continue the process at a faster pace, by advising the relevant U.S. government office that you have become a citizen.
+You can either start the immigration process for them now by filing an initial I-130 petition for them with U.S. Citizenship and Immigration Services (USCIS) or, if you already started it while you were a green card holder, have them continue the process at a potentially faster pace, by advising the relevant U.S. government office that you have become a citizen.

 Unfortunately, even immediate relatives must go through a lot of application paperwork before they can get their green cards.
 The process often takes a year or more to complete.
 You can't avoid the paperwork.
 But at least you'll know that their cases are progressing as fast as possible.

-If your children are older than 21, and you filed a petition for them already, they can go from the 2B waiting list to the first preference waiting list, with full credit for the years they have already waited.
+If your children are older than age 21, and you filed a petition for them already, they can go from the 2B waiting list to the first preference waiting list, with full credit for the years they have already waited.
 (In technical terms, they can use the same "priority date" as they had before.)
-In either case, the usual procedure is to send a copy of your citizenship certificate and a letter explaining the situation to whichever office is currently handling your family members' applications.
+In either case, the usual procedure is to send a copy of your U.S. citizenship certificate and a letter explaining the situation to whichever immigration office is currently handling your family members' applications.

 Becoming a citizen allows you to start the immigration process for certain family members other than your spouse and unmarried children.
 These include your parents, married children, and brothers and sisters.